Skip to main content

 ?
 Do you want to init a git repository?
 No

 ?
-Select the Studio: > Select the studio where you published the Stacks
+Select the Studio: (select where you published the Stacks)

 ?
 Select the Stack: html-stack